 Board of directors

-Walter van Dijk, Executive Director
+Walter van Dijk, President

 is the son of Dutch composer Rudi Martinus Van Dijk.
 He is a professional film, tv and stage actor.
 Walter van Dyk (stage name) studied acting with Uta Hagen at the HB Studios in New York and at the Royal Academy of Dramatic Arts London.